 Honestly, the more it goes on, the more he starts sounding like a Sicilian with death on the line.
 Only, you know, played completely seriously.

 Apparently the entire point of the last ten minutes was to trick Batman into coming to Arkham, which does sound like something the Joker would do in the most convoluted way possible, but the pacing’s just so.
 Damn.
 Dull.
 It’s not funny, it’s not scary, and it’s a goddamn waste of Kevin Michael Richardson.
-All this “I know you, Batman-sempai~” stuff doesn’t really feel natural either, since it’s only their second meeting.
+All this “I know you, Batman-sempai~” stuff doesn’t really work either, seeing as how they’ve tangled all of twice.

-Blah blah blah, wasted potential, plug for a much better Batman story with this same premise (mainly because Bruce spends more than five seconds trapped in there and the script bothers to put the screws on him), rinse and repeat.
+Blah blah blah, wasted potential, plug for a much better Batman story with this same premise (mainly because Bruce spends more than five seconds locked up and the script bothers to put the screws on him), rinse and repeat.